NOTHING WITHOUT PEOPLE WITH DISABILITIES

 Gadim has the support of the Special Rapporteur on the Rights of Persons with Disabilities and the International Disability Alliance (IDA).

-– Journalist, member of the board of Down Syndrome International, member of International Disability Alliance.
+– Journalist, MA in Disability Studies at the City University of New York (CUNY), member of the board of Down Syndrome International, member of International Disability Alliance.
 Co-founder of Movimento Down and founder of Inclusive – Inclusion and Citizenship and coordinator of MetaSocial Institute, that works with media in Brazil to promote the rights of persons with disabilities.
-Currently reading for a Masters in Disability Studies at the City University of New York (CUNY).

 – Lawyer, Director of Down Syndrome Australia, Director of the Attitude Foundation Australia, which seeks to use documentary and other media to change attitudes to disability, and the founder of Starting With Julius, a project to promote the inclusion of people with disability in mainstream advertising.
 Cátia is committed to human rights, inclusive education and inclusion for people with disability in every area of life.